companieshouse/penalty-payment-api/README.md

-# PPS PAY API
+# Penalty Payment Service (PPS) API

-PPS PAY API which provides an interface for Creating, Getting, and Patching Penalties.
+Penalty Payment Service (PPS) API which provides an interface for Creating, Getting, and Patching Penalties.

 ## Requirements
 In order to run this API locally you will need to install the following: